 I can’t say enough good things about the Beef Stew Noodle Soup (#6 — $4.75) at Swatow.
 Every time I ordered it, the beef brisket was consistently succulent, mouthwatering, exceptionally tender and full of flavour.
 The noodles were good too, but not as good as the ones from King’s Noodle.
 Still, they’re a close second.
 Equally important, the broth was clear, light and a good accompaniment to the beef brisket.
 Overall, a super delicious soup.

-Michelle ordered the Shrimp Dumpling Noodle Soup (#10 — $5.95) and shared a shrimp dumpling with me.
+My wife Michelle ordered the Shrimp Dumpling Noodle Soup (#10 — $5.95) and shared a shrimp dumpling with me.
 It was pleasant, notably fresh, light-tasting yet flavourful, but the broth was too weak and tasted bland paired against the shrimp dumplings.

 The service at Swatow is the typical get-in-get-out type of service that you expect from a Chinese restaurant where the goal is a quick turnaround, not creating memorable experiences.
 However, the first time I’ve ever had someone come check up on me halfway through the meal at this kind of Chinese restaurant, was at Swatow.
 I have a feeling that my large DSLR camera sitting right on the table might have had something to do with that, but I can’t know for sure.

 I would be remiss if I didn’t acknowledge how cheap the food is at Swatow.
 Only $4.75 for a large bowl of soup!?
 Wow.
 I should say inexpensive though, not cheap, since cheap implies it’s of low quality, which it isn’t.
 I actually wish they would raise their prices and put that money towards renovations.
 That, and putting a greater emphasis on cleanliness would put them over the top.
 Is that asking too much?